A unique know-how

 - In a daily celebration of terroir, on the hour every hour a bronze bell in the maturation cellar strikes a perfect F. In alchemy this note symbolises copper, which occurs naturally in cognac.
-In doing so, it vibrates the cognac throughout its maturation period and increases its radiance and lustre.
 Each day every member of staff takes their turn to ring the bell, thereby keeping alive their connection with the cellars and reminding us that cognac is a living substance and we are merely the custodians of the stories it carries with it.

 - The process applied to reduce some Grosperrin cognacs is unique.
 The water used is purified then made biodynamic using copper and silver electrodes.
-The harmonious crystals of the resulting water (not unlike “storm water”) interact positively with the cognac.
+This very unique process is under study to be applied to all our cognacs.